lmweber/useful-commands/README.md

 `git add .` (if no new files can skip this and go straight to commit)

+or `git add -A .` to include file deletions

-`git commit -am "commit message"` to commit
+`git commit -am "commit message"` to commit (-a includes file deletions)

 `git push -u origin master` to push to GitHub